 The central producer of lectures by visiting authors is Literary Arts.
 Often filled to overflowing, the Arts & Lecture Series is key sign of the importance of literary matters to the City of Roses.
 Literary Arts also stages the Portland Book Festival each November, bringing marquee authors to the stage at the Schnitz.

 Ticket prices vary, with many free events and workshops.
 Please check Literary Arts’ Website for current information.

 Touring Performances at the Arlene Schnitzer Concert Hall

 Although resident companies occupy much of the Arlene Schnitzer Concert Hall’s calendar, the venue also hosts many other events and touring shows.
 Lectures (Dan Rather, Madeleine Albright, and Anderson Cooper, for example), concerts (Tony Bennett, Andrew Bird, Thom Yorke), regular showcase events from the Portland Jazz Festival, and many others, pop up through the year.

-Join the Oregon Symphony for an evening of good cheer with seasonal classics, a very merry sing-along and a jubilant celebration sure to put you and yours in the holiday spirit.
+Join the Oregon Symphony for an evening of good cheer with seasonal classics, a very merry sing-along and a jubilant celebration sure to put you and yours in the finest of Yuletide spirits.

 Celebrate the joy of the season at the Gospel Christmas.
 Presented by the Oregon Symphony.
 This tradition just gets bigger and better, year after year.
 Clap your hands and stomp your feet along with the region’s premier gospel singers and the Oregon Symphony at this beloved annual concert.